© CEVI Italie

 © Daniela Jeremijevic – Vignerons Indépendants de France

-Environmental commitment
+Environmental Commitment

 European winegrowing is deeply committed to preserve biodiversity and sustainably manage natural resources.
-European winegrowers are experts in environmentally friendly practices, such as reducing pesticides, soil management, and implementing agroecological cultivation methods.
+European Independent Winegrowers are experts in environmentally friendly practices, such as reducing pesticides, soil management, and implementing agroecological cultivation methods.
 Continuous efforts are also being made to reduce greenhouse gas emissions, notably by reducing bottle weight and improving energy efficiency in cellars.

 © Daniela Jeremijevic – Vignerons Indépendants de France